123456789-edgar/Kenya-National-Highway-Authority-Extension-Project/README.md

 # Kenya-National-Highway-Authority-Extension-Project
 This is an extension to the Virtual Weighbridge system that is currently managed by the KeNHA organisation.

 For more information.
-Check out on the .ppt file attached
+Check out on the .ppt file attached to get the overview of the proposal.